VICSES/python-viper/README.md

 To send messages on the Emergency Alerting System (EAS) pager network the Victoria State Emergency Service runs an online program called Viper.
 Viper is developed and maintained by Visionsteam, a private company with the maintenance contract for the EAS network.
+VICSES has very limited control.

 Viper is a basic HTML serverside form based program.
 Functional but a little ugly and not suitable for use as a service.